 Overall, I am very satisfied with my investment in SimpliSafe.
 The safety of my family, especially at home, is my #1 priority, and SimpliSafe gives me the peace of mind I need.
 I would highly recommend it to anyone looking for a low cost, high-quality system that is easy to set up.
 There are dozens of other options, and all have their pros and cons.
 I found SimpliSafe to be the best option for my criteria.

 Thank You for Reading Our Review of SimpliSafe Home Security!

 Now that you know the pros and cons of SimpliSafe, it is time to start protecting your family and your home.

-For more details about, and thousands of other reviews, SimpliSafe is available on Amazon.
+To learn more about SimpliSafe and check out all the different options, go to SimpliSafe.com.
 If you’re like me and like to compare many options, below are the others that I highly considered but for one reason or another decided not to purchase.
 We recently published an in-depth comparison of SimpliSafe vs. ADT.
 ADT is the leader in the space but is very different from SimpliSafe.
 The best system for you will entirely depend on the options and features that are most important to you, and of course, your budget.

 January 2018 Update: SimpliSafe announces the release of their third-generation home security system

 In January 2018, SimpliSafe announced a rebuilt and redesigned third-generation version of its innovative home security system.
 This new release features a faster, sleeker, and safer system at the same price as previous models.
 Some of the key updates to note: